developer-zebra/developer-zebra-site/src/ehs/2-4/guide/setup/index.md

 ## Change the Default Launcher
 Removing EHS as the default launcher on a device can be done with a simple change in the Settings panel or by uninstalling EHS.
 Either of these scenarios can be accomplished manually on the device, programmatically through EMDK or remotely using StageNow or an MDM (if supported).
 If EHS is removed from the device, the Android Launcher in most cases will be the only remaining launcher on the device, and therefore will become the default launcher.

+The following process applies only to Android 4.4.3 and higher. to remove EHS as the default launcher on Android versions prior to 4.4.3, follow the instructions (above) for manually uninstalling EHS using Android App Manager.

-To manually change the default launcher on a device without removing EHS:
+**To manually change the default launcher on a device without removing EHS**:
+(Android 4.4.3 and higher)

 &#49;.
 In Admin Mode <b>open the Settings panel and tap Home</b>:
 <img alt="" style="height:350px" src="settings_panel.png"/>